hardybee/todomvc/examples/jquery/HowToReadSourceCode.md

 ## The process

+* See [todoMVC App Spec](https://github.com/tastejs/todomvc/blob/master/app-spec.md) for a great place to start reviewing things like file structure and how the code is supposed to work.

 * Look at the file structure.
 * Get a sense for the vocabulary.
 * Keep a note of unfamiliar concepts that you'll need to research later.